CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 # Getting binaries and running Cylheim

-1. Go to Cylheim's repository on [GitHub](https://github.com/Horiztar/Cylheim-Windows/).
+1. Go to Cylheim's repository on [GitHub](https://github.com/Horiztar/Cylheim-Windows/) or **download via the [Microsoft Store](https://www.microsoft.com/store/apps/9PCCZSWG973K)(Windows 10/11 only) (Recommended)**.

+> If you downloaded Cylheim via the Microsoft Store, skip to step 4.

 2. Look at the Right Sidebar, click on *Releases*.

-3. Download the zipped file or **the installer(Recommended)** depending on your architecture.
+3. Download the installer depending on your architecture.

 ::: warning NOTICE!